OlliNie/Olli-Codes/src/pages/blog/Gatsby and GraphQL.md

 If a regular component needs information that requires a page query, a page component can pass that information down to the child component as props.
 As a side note, you can see that if you are making single page apps, you no longer need to specify routes.
 All you need to do is use <Link to='page-component-name'></link> to render a new page component, and the url changes accordingly.

 ## Conclusion
 I really enjoyed the challenge of creating my portfolio site with Gatsby and learning some GraphQL to get the project done.
-You can refer to my GitHub Repo for more information on this project.
+You can refer to my source code for this project at https://github.com/SteelFace87/Olli-Codes.